Faster and smarter in the app... Download now

 Getting around Dubai

-If you prefer to use public transport Dubai has some of the cheapest public transport tickets in the world - so if you'd rather save cash than time, then getting the metro can be a good idea.
+If you prefer to use public transport, Dubai has some of the cheapest public transport tickets in the world.
+So if you'd rather save cash than time, then getting the metro can be a good idea.
 We recommend getting a NOL card for your trip, which is the equivalent to an Oyster card in London.
 You load up the card with an amount for your stay and then simply tap in and out when you ride the metro.
 They also cover buses and trains and even give you entry to some of the parks.

 There are two lines, red and green, with more lines either under construction or being planned.
 As a tourist you're most likely to use the red line, which runs parallel to the coast and stops at major sites such as the Burj Khalifa, Dubai Mall and the Mall of the Emirates.
 In fact, at 52km the red line holds the very specific world record for the longest driverless single metro line.

-Tips for riding the metro:
+Here are some tips for riding the metro:

 Burj Khalifa